This is a partial transcript of "Special Report With Brit Hume," August 17, 2005, that has been edited for clarity.

 (END VIDEO CLIP)

-For answers, we turn to Michael Barone, senior writer for U.S. News & World Report, author of the upcoming "Almanac of American Politics 2006" and a FOX News contributor.
+For answers, we turn to Michael Barone, senior writer for U.S. News & World Report, author of the upcoming "Almanac of American Politics 2006 (search)" and a FOX News contributor.
 That’s quite an introduction.

 MICHAEL BARONE, SENIOR WRITER, U.S. NEWS & WORLD REPORT: Well, thank you.
 The book’s out and available now.